The Sunnah of Night Prayers (Tahajjud)

-As Our Prophet ﷺ got up at night for the tahajjud prayer, which was assumed fardh to him, he also advised the believers to get up for the tahajjud prayer.
-He said “I recommend you to get up at night because it is the tradition of righteous people and means of getting closer to Allah.
+As our Prophet ﷺ got up at night for the Tahajjud Prayer, which was assumed fard (obligatory) to him, he also advised the believers to get up for the Tahajjud Prayer.
+He said “I recommend you to get up at night because it is the tradition of righteous people and means of getting closer to God.
 It is a protector from sins, expiation for evils and repellent for the physical disorders.”2

-To be able to wake up at night, it is important to go to sleep with the intention of getting up for tahajjud.
-Our Noble Messenger ﷺ describes the importance of this intention by saying “Those who sleep with the intention to get up and worship at night but can’t wake up till morning as the sleep prevails are rewarded as if they worshipped at night due to their intention.
-Their sleep turns into alm (sadaqah) for themselves that Allah (SWT) granted.”3
+To be able to wake up at night, it is important to go to sleep with the intention of getting up for the Tahajjud.
+Our Noble Messenger ﷺ describes the importance of this intention by saying, “Those who sleep with the intention to get up and worship at night but can’t wake up till morning as the sleep prevails are rewarded as if they worshiped at night due to their intention.
+Their sleep turns into alms (sadaqah) for themselves that Allah (may He be glorified and exalted) granted.”3

-• It was narrated that Hudhaifah said:”When the Messenger of Allah (ﷺ) got up to pray tahajjud at night, he would brush his teeth with the siwak.”5
+• It was narrated that Hudhaifah said: “When the Messenger of Allah (ﷺ) got up to pray the Tahajjud at night, he would brush his teeth with the siwak.”5

 Footnotes